Divesh2201/github-commands-cheatsheet/README.md

 #### Remove files from a Git repository
 27. Remove files from the working tree and from the index : `git rm "<pathspec>..."`

+28. To remove files stored in central git repo but not from local repo (use case: to add already commited file in .gitignore) :

+    `git rm -r --cached`

+29. If you wish to try what it does beforehand, add the -n to test things out : `git rm -r -n --cached`

 #### This Repo is open for all, if you wish to contribute something not present
 i) Fork the Repo